Filip Krajinović: 2014: Breaking the top 100

 Krajinović won his first professional title on 6 April 2014 at the ITF tournament in Harlingen (TX, USA, 15k).
 He followed that up with another Futures title and his first Challenger final, in which he lost to Nick Kyrgios.
 Later that year, he won two Challenger titles on Italian clay courts, qualified for the US Open main draw, and entered the top 100.

 2015–16: Davis Cup quarterfinals

-Krajinović earned his first direct-entry into the main draw of a major at the 2015 Australian Open; his first win at a major came at the US Open to Alejandro Gonzalez, before losing to David Ferrer in the second round.
+Krajinović earned his first direct-entry into the main draw of a major at the 2015 Australian Open; his first win at a major came at the US Open to Alejandro González, before losing to David Ferrer in the second round.
 In both 2015 and 2016, Krajinović's efforts contributed to the Serbian team finishing two consecutive years in the Davis Cup quarterfinals.
 In 2016, he once again spent several months sidelined with injury, first in May and June, then ending his season in early September; as a result, he dropped out of the top 200.